I suddenly got in a crazy classical mood, and felt like tidying up in my own head in the only way I know how to; by making a list.

 One cannot avoid mentioning Franz Liszt, and although many listeners would go straight to Chopin, I have always preferred the former.
 I used to have a relationship to FL like a fourteen year old to Justin Bieber, and I dare say I could sing through the melodies of all these ten minute plus pieces.

 Not only was this my first love within FL’s music, but within classical music overall.
 I have since then (around 2002) come to realize that this piece is a bit of a cliché in the classical music environment, which is exactly why it’s a great starting point for untrained ears.
 It’s playful, yet utterly dramatic at times, and being a rhapsody it changes mood and motives all the time, so it’s difficult to get bored.
 If you still worry about drifting off, there’s always the possibility to put Tom & Jerry’s Cat Concerto, where the piece is (almost) played in its full version, not adding any tones that weren’t there in the first place.
 One of my personal favorites!

 It’s also worth noticing that the rhapsody has been arranged for symphony orchestra, so if you prefer a fuller sound, you have the option.
 I tend to prefer originals, but this piece is definitely worth listening to in both versions.
-To the fourteen year old me, Hungarian Rhapsody no. 2 opened up a whole world of music, which basically made my music interest flourish.
+To the fourteen year old me, Hungarian Rhapsody no. 2 opened up a whole world of music to me, which basically made my music interest flourish.
 I don’t know if I would have been a musician today if it had not been for this piece.
 (Then I would have been a failed and desperate writer instead.)